Category Archives: Civility

 “I urge you to meet people where they are,” said Clinton, who knows something about winning votes outside of solid blue states.
 “I urge you not to demean them, but not to pretend you don’t disagree with them if you do.
 Treat them with respect — just the way you’d like them to treat you.”…

-Well, that’s pretty basic, and no one who follows any of the multiple moral codes on this planet that share a version of the Golden Rule should have no argument with it at all.
+Well, that’s pretty basic, and no one who follows any of the multiple moral codes on this planet that share a version of the Golden Rule should have an argument with it at all.
 But I know that some will, and they will express themselves vehemently.
 Including some of y’all — and me.

 I know Kristof is right, and I resolve before God and all of you to act accordingly.
 But I fear I will fail, as I often have before.

-The reason, of course, is that I’ve never been able to think of a single reason to support Trump that fits into one of two ugly categories.
+The reason, of course, is that I’ve never been able to think of a single reason to support Trump that doesn’t fit into one of two ugly categories.
 I’ve often raised the question, Which is it?
 Is Trump evil?
 Or just stupid?
 All, or at least most, of the halfway believeable excuses for backing him seem to fit in one of those categories.
 To overlook the legion of shocking problems with the man, it seems you must be as bent on destroying all the best things about this country I love, or just completely insensible to all evidence, and incapable of reaching a rational conclusion.

 Of course, in my struggle to show the love I owe to every brother and sister on the planet, and my frequent failure to do so, I reveal my own evil, and my own stupidity.